dkarchive/github_repo_sort/README.md

 # => ['dkhamsing/awesome_bot', 'dkhamsing/update_profile_pic', 'dkhamsing/podspec']

 # note: star count descending is the default, so you could also use GitHubRepoSort(list)
+# note: a data.json file is created with all the data gathered by github_repo_sort
 ```

 What can you sort by?